 There has always been some controversy over his name “Wally”.
 It is very customary in Sri Lanka, even today, for children to have nick-names.
 Although he was baptized Ogustus Martalanus, after his grandfather Wilhelmus Martalanus, amongst family and close relatives, and even amongst his old neighbors, Ogustus was only known as either “Olie” or “Olinton”.
 Young Ogustus was not very comfortable with his name and mostly went by his initials O.M.
 Bastianzs rather than Ogustus or Martalanus.
 After embarking on his musical adventure, he aptly adapted his nick name “Olie” to “Wally”, his well-known stage name.
 For all official purposes, he presented himself as Olinton Mervin Bastiansz, maintaining his original initials O.M.

 His songs dealt with everyday life and simple people.
 One of his hits, titled “Nurse Nona”, was an ode to a hospital nurse lady, who was none other than his own sister Felicia Florence “Dolly” Jayasekera nee Bastiansz (died 1996).
 Florence gave up her job as a nurse in 1944 after her first child was born; later in 1969, she moved her family to the Bastiansz family’s ancestral home to take care of their ailing father, Hinton Wilmot Bastiansz.
-The old Bastiansz residence in Piyadigama, where Wally Bastiansz and all his 8 siblings were born, is now occupied by one of Florence’s sons.
+After passing of Florence in 1996, and up until 2024 the old Bastiansz residence in Piyadigama where Wally Bastiansz and all his 8 siblings were born, was occupied by Ananda, one of Florence’s sons.
+With the passing of his wife, and of being in advanced age, Ananda sold the ancestral home to an outside party and moved out to be closer to his son.